scigility/cdsw-custom/README.md

 ### cdsw-custom

 Docker image for CDSW with some custom configurations:
-- RStudio (based on official Cloudera documentation, see section above for details)
+- RStudio (configure RStudio editor with command `/usr/local/bin/rstudio-cdsw` to use it)
-- Tesseract and dependent libraries (loosely following the instructions from [this blog](https://orionfoysal.github.io/Installing-Tesseract4.0/)
+- Tesseract and dependent libraries (loosely following the instructions from [this blog](https://orionfoysal.github.io/Installing-Tesseract4.0/))
-- Apache Toree kernel for Jupyter
+- Apache Toree kernel for Jupyter (configure Jupyter Notebook editor with command `/usr/local/bin/jupyter-notebook --no-browser --ip=127.0.0.1 --port=${CDSW_APP_PORT} --NotebookApp.token= --NotebookApp.allow_remote_access=True --log-level=ERROR` to use it

 Note that this Dockerfile is designed to be used with the external Spark distribution of a Cloudera cluster.
 - The Dockerfile must be built inside an existing Spark installation (`[...]/lib/spark`).